Optional Practical Training (OPT)

 • If re-filing the application is required, the student must request a new OPT I-20 by contacting f1@sfsu.edu and resubmitting a new I-765 application and fee to USCIS.

-Students on Post-Completion OPT are not required to purchase Sf State sponsored insurance.
-However, OPT students are eligible to purchase this plan as long as they make the purchase within 30 days of their previous insurance expiration date.
+Students on Post-Completion OPT are not required to purchase SFSU pre-approved insurance.
+However, OPT students are eligible to purchase this plan as long as they purchase within 30 days of their previous insurance expiration date.
+For example, if their current insurance will end on August 9, they must purchase new coverage by September 8.

 To Purchase OPT Insurance